The Lessons I Learned After I Lost My Shoes

 have caused, limiting mobility and decreasing the quality of your life.

 While cannabis is a safer option (you can't accidentally overdose and die), it has its risks, too.
 The smoke is a lung and throat irritant, and additionally, smoking cannabis significantly raises your periodontal disease risk.
 There have been reports of psychotic breaks with regular usage at high doses.
 It’s also an expensive option and illegal in much of the United States.
-It is not covered by insurance, and many employers take exception to its use, even medically.
+It is not covered by insurance, and many employers take exception to its use, even medically. *Full Disclosure: I do have a medical cannabis license and am unable to sleep without it.*

 It is best to find ways to manage your pain with minimal